Alan Shearer on 25 years of the English Premier League

 A money game

-To understand things have changed since 1995, you only need to look to the money changing hands for players.
+To understand how things have changed since 1995, you only need to look to the money changing hands for players.

 In 2016, French player Paul Pogba was sold by Italian club Juventus to Manchester United for £96 million ($127 million).
 This year, captain of Brazil's national team Neymar da Silva Santos Júnior, commonly known as Neymar, left Barcelona for Paris Saint-Germain for the grand sum of €196 million ($230 million).